channieduffman/ca/README.md

 *ca* is a minimal, specialized file management tool used from the command line.

 Its direct purpose is to facilitate in-class assignments.
 It attempts to prevent the user from making any serious mistakes (overriding files, say) but should not be considered robust.

-I intend to improve this script.
+The personal nature of the problem this tool solves is evident in the source. *ca* is not intended for general use, but I do plan to improve its portability and security.
+For now, this does what I need it to.

 ## Basic Usage